mame82/lmidns/README.md

 lmi.evil.com.
 3600	IN	NS	lmins.evil.com.
 ```

-With this zone configuration the NS for lmins.evil.com is on 2.4.3.5 and we can run lmidns on this server with:
+With this zone configuration the NS for lmi.evil.com is searched at 2.4.3.5 and we can start lmidns on this server with:

 `lmidns -domain lmins.evil.com`

 ## Additional notes

-As most of the DNS rebind attacks are targeting with SoHo networks, keep in mind that some routers block DNS replies belonging to their own subnets, in case they're providing a DNS semselves.
+As most of the DNS rebind attacks are targeting with SoHo networks, keep in mind that some routers block DNS replies belonging to their own subnets, in case they're providing a DNS forwarder themselves.

 F.e.
 AVM FRITZ!Box provides a subnet like `192.168.7.0/24` for LAN clients and the gateway provides an DNS forwarder on `192.168.178.1:53`.
 Now if one of the clients of this subnet tries to resolve `192-168-178-1.lmi.evil.com`, the response (which would be `192.168.172.1`) will blocked by the FRITZ!Box DNS forwarder (which is a nice DNS rebinding mitigation btw.).
 This could only be bypassed, in case the client uses a hardcoded external nameserver (ignoring the one offered by DHCP server).